Students usually have a lot of questions about study abroad. Here are some of the most common ones:

-Why should I study abroad?On average, only 15% of college students study abroad.
+There are many benefits to going abroad, yet on average, only 15% of college students do.
 However, a whopping 73% of employers said study abroad experience is important when evaluating candidates for junior level positions.
-Additionally, skills obtained from study abroad - substantive content knowledge of field, teamwork and interpersonal skills, strategic international understanding, and cross-cultural experience -are included in the top 4 most important employee traits.
+Additionally, skills obtained from study abroad --cross-cultural experience, strategic international understanding, interpersonal skills, and substantive content knowledge of field--are cited as the top 4 most important employee traits.
 (Source: The ROI of Study Abroad)

 How much does it cost?

-Do I have to speak a foreign language?
+What if I don't speak a foreign language?

-When should I get started?
+When do I get started?